Bummfang/Bummfang/README.md

 📫 **LinkedIn:** [maximilian-gorn](https://www.linkedin.com/in/maximilian-gorn-657116361/)

 ## 🌍 In Progress:
-I'm currently working on a new version of my portfolio website that will be even more user-friendly and interactive.
+I'm currently working on a new version of my portfolio website that will be even more user-friendly and interactive. - [Portfolio](https://portfoliogornwebdesign.netlify.app/) - my porfolio

 ---